Purpose:

 However, a UK expert group on the implementation of the WHO guidance recommends using HbA1c values between 42 and 47mmol/mol to indicate that the individual is at high risk of type 2 diabetes.

-NICE public health guidance 38: Preventing type 2 diabetes: risk identification and interventions for individuals at high risk, supports this recommendation and requires that HbA1c tests, including point-of-care tests, conform to expert consensus reports on appropriate use and national quality specifications The tests should only be carried
+NICE public health guidance 38: Preventing type 2 diabetes: risk identification and interventions for individuals at high risk, supports this recommendation and requires that HbA1c tests, including point-of-care tests, conform to expert consensus reports on appropriate use and national quality specifications The tests should only be carried out by trained staff.

 Scope: